lakshmankumar12/general_reading_notes/networking_basics.md

   if `cwnd <= ssthres`, its slow-start (normal case) otherwise congestion avoidance.
 * If its slow-start, we increase cwnd for every ACK.
-But in congestion avoidance, we increase only segsize*segsize/cwnd each time an ACK is recvd.
+But in congestion avoidance, we increase only `segsize*segsize/cwnd` each time an ACK is recvd.
   This is linear.
-*
+Basially its saying increase cwnd by MSS after ACKs for cwnd worth of data are received.

 ## Fast-restranmit